plargohq/ubiquity-python-client/README.md

 A client can communicate with this service to get notifications about new data from the network.

-See the following example to subscribe to events for new blocks added to the network:
+See the following example to subscribe to events for new transactions added to the network:

 ```python
 import asyncio